-This series will bring together academics, policy makers, journalists, and field experts to assess the critical threats of the 21st century.
-In open sessions, participants will assess the given field and make recommendations as to how state and non-state actors can continue to keep civilians safe.
+This series brought together academics, policy makers, journalists, and field experts to assess the critical threats of the 21st century.
+In open sessions, participants assessed the given field and make recommendations as to how state and non-state actors can continue to keep civilians safe.

 Access and availability of natural resources is intricately tied to these security concerns of policymakers and states.
 Mexico, Afghanistan and Somalia are only three of the countries in which limited access to potable water, oil and minerals is resulting in instability and civil strife.